 Nukui Kagetaka served as a bushō during the Sengoku and Azuchi-Momoyama periods.
 Kagetaka was a retainer of the Noto-Hatakeyama clan.

-A branch of the Fujiwara-Hokke family under Fujiwara-no-Toshihito, the Nukui clan were kokujin in the Wajima area of Noto Province.
+A branch of the Fujiwara-Hokke under Fujiwara-no-Toshihito, the Nukui clan were kokujin, or provincial landowners, in the Wajima area of Noto Province.